 The medium sized "Bill Carter" room addresses issues thrown up by the questionnaire responses.
 It will be used for family parties and gatherings - the current hall is considered too large for this purpose by many villagers.
 It has already become the venue of choice for new "clubs" or regular user groups.
 These activities help provide social cohesion.

-The Community Hub room is a response to the challenge of an increasingly elderly population, in the face of a cash strapped future for public services.
+The George Preston Room is a response to the challenge of an increasingly elderly population, in the face of a cash strapped future for public services.
 The Trustees see it as a means of allowing easier access to advice services who are finding it increasingly difficult to maintain contact points in every location due to restricted funding.
-It provides a hot-desk facility for all such service providers on a “no charge” basis.
+It provides a hot-desk facility for all such service providers on a "no charge" basis.
 Already it has been used regularly by our MP for surgeries, by Corfe Castle Land Trust for their committee meetings, and by our Admiral Dementia nurse for a 2 day training event.
 Further service provider use of this type is anticipated.

 A full list of the financial supporters for the Developments project is displayed on our Honours Board in the new foyer.